Offensive Defense: Using DDoS to Neutralize Ransomware Gangs’ Double Extortion Threat

 For now, however, these DDoS attacks are inflaming the hacker community.
 They have been taken by surprise and are shocked that anyone — especially the US Government — dare disrupt their thriving business model.
 As mentioned above, time will tell whether a regular occurrence of these “offensive defense” activities will alter ransomware gangs’ patterns of extortion.

 Yotam Katz is a knowledge expert in operational cyber intelligence.
-In his current role as Product Manager at IntSights, Yotam is responsible for identifying new and significant trends and threats in the cybersecurity landscape, and adapting and developing the product accordingly.
+In his current role as Threat Intelligence Product Manager at Rapid7, Yotam is responsible for identifying new and significant trends and threats in the cybersecurity landscape, and adapting and developing the product accordingly.
 Previously he held the role of Intelligence Team Leader, leading short- and long-term research on global, sectoral, and regional cyber threat trends.
-Prior to IntSights, Yotam served as Lieutenant - Intelligence Corps in the Israeli Defense Forces, where he specialized in intelligence and cyber-intelligence gathering, and technological adaptation.
+Prior to Rapid7 and IntSights (now a Rapid7 company), Yotam served as Lieutenant - Intelligence Corps in the Israeli Defense Forces, where he specialized in intelligence and cyber-intelligence gathering, and technological adaptation.
 In 2020, Yotam was presented with the Israel Defense Prize as a team leader.
 He was also awarded the “Life Source” award for cyber-operations in 2019, and two “Exceptional Officer” awards, one in 2018 and one in 2016.

 Stay up to Date!